-It is now the end to an era for Microsoft as Steve Ballmer has announced that he is soon retiring from being the C.E.O of Microsoft and with this announcement it seems like Microsoft will never look the same again without Steve Ballmer on board.
-Ever since Steve Ballmer joined Microsoft as their first business manager, they have been blessed with an amazing harvest of workers from when Mr Ballmer joined Microsoft as the 13th employee, there are currently over 99,139 employees working world wide for Microsoft.
+It is now the end of an era for Microsoft as Steve Ballmer has announced that he is soon retiring from being the C.E.O. of Microsoft, and with this announcement, it seems like Microsoft will never look the same again without Steve Ballmer on board.
+Ever since Steve Ballmer joined Microsoft as their first business manager, they have been blessed with a fantastic harvest of workers from when Mr. Ballmer joined Microsoft as the 13th employee.
+There are currently over 99,139 employees working worldwide for Microsoft.

-In this time, they have brought great successes such as the XBOX and the Windows Operating System Series.
-But, nothing in life is perfect and Microsoft is no exception to this list as we have also been brought failures such as Windows Vista.
+They have brought great successes such as the XBOX and the Windows Operating System Series.
+But, nothing in life is perfect, and Microsoft is no exception to this list as we have also been brought failures such as Windows Vista.

-If it is an essay for school or some random writing work, there is only one program that will help me and that is Microsoft Word.
-Microsoft Office will definitely be one of the first choices when talking about Microsoft’s successes as over one billion people worldwide more use the Office set with Powerpoint, Word, Excel and a few more applications.
-Microsoft Office has been around for a very, very long time and was one of the first true office suites available.
+If it is an essay for school or some random writing work, there is only one program that will help me, and that is Microsoft Word.
+Microsoft Office will be one of the first choices when talking about Microsoft’s successe.
+Overr one billion people worldwide use the Office set with Powerpoint, Word, Excel, and a few more applications.
+Microsoft Office has been around for a very long time and was one of the first true office suites available.

 Windows XP, for me, is one of the game changers for Microsoft.
 In an old press release Jim Allchin, Microsoft group vice president,